-The U.S. Supreme Court ruled April 19 that a power generation program in Maryland, which is a de-regulated state, is preempted because it disregards the interstate wholesale rate required by the Federal Energy Regulatory Commission (FERC).
+The U.S. Supreme Court ruled April 19 that that a power generation program in Maryland, which is a de-regulated state, is pre-empted because it disregards the interstate wholesale rate required by FERC.

 The ruling affirms an earlier one by the 4th U.S. Circuit Court of Appeals.
 The case had been argued in front of the Supreme Court on Feb.
 24.

 “We agree with the Fourth Circuit’s judgment that Maryland’s program sets an interstate wholesale rate, contravening the [Federal Power Act’s] division of authority between state and federal regulators,” the high court held.

 Concerned that the PJM Interconnection capacity auction was failing to encourage development of sufficient new in-state generation, Maryland enacted its own regulatory program.